hmcts/befta-fw/README.md

 `${[scenarioContext][childContexts][Standard_Full_Case_Creation_Data][testData][actualResponse][body][id]}`  \

-`ANY_NULLABLE`: This is used to `accept any data of any type including null or missing ones` as the value of the attribute specified.
+`ANY_NULLABLE`: This is used to `accept any data of any type including null or missing ones` as the value of the response detail specified.

-`ANY_STRING_NULLABLE`: This is used to `accept any text data including null or missing ones` as the value of the attribute specified.
+`ANY_STRING_NULLABLE`: This is used to `accept any text data including null or missing ones` as the value of the response detail specified.

-`ANY_NUMBER_NULLABLE`: This is used to `accept any numeric data including null or missing ones` as the value of the attribute specified.
+`ANY_NUMBER_NULLABLE`: This is used to `accept any numeric data including null or missing ones` as the value of the response detail specified.

-`ANY_INTEGER_NULLABLE`: This is used to `accept any integral data including null or missing ones` as the value of the attribute specified.
+`ANY_INTEGER_NULLABLE`: This is used to `accept any integral data including null or missing ones` as the value of the response detail specified.

-`ANY_FLOATING_NULLABLE`: This is used to `accept any floating point data including null or missing ones` as the value of the attribute specified.
+`ANY_FLOATING_NULLABLE`: This is used to `accept any floating point data including null or missing ones` as the value of the response detail specified.

-`ANY_DATE_NULLABLE`: This is used to `accept any date data including null or missing ones` as the value of the attribute specified.
+`ANY_DATE_NULLABLE`: This is used to `accept any date data including null or missing ones` as the value of the response detail specified.

-`ANY_TIMESTAMP_NULLABLE`: This is used to `accept any time-stamp data including null or missing ones` as the value of the attribute specified.
+`ANY_TIMESTAMP_NULLABLE`: This is used to `accept any time-stamp data including null or missing ones` as the value of the response detail specified.

-`ANY_OBJECT_NULLABLE`: This is used to `accept any Object data of any type including null or missing ones` as the value of the attribute specified.
+`ANY_OBJECT_NULLABLE`: This is used to `accept any Object data of any type including null or missing ones` as the value of the response detail specified.

-`ANYTHING_PRESENT`: This is used to `accept any data of any type but reject null or missing ones` as the value of the attribute specified.
+`ANYTHING_PRESENT`: This is used to `accept any data of any type but reject null or missing ones` as the value of the response detail specified.
 It is an alias of `ANY_NOT_NULLABLE`.

-`ANY_NOT_NULLABLE`: This is used to `accept any data of any type but reject null or missing ones` as the value of the attribute specified.
+`ANY_NOT_NULLABLE`: This is used to `accept any data of any type but reject null or missing ones` as the value of the response detail specified.

-`ANY_STRING_NOT_NULLABLE`: This is used to `accept any text data but reject null or missing ones` as the value of the attribute specified.
+`ANY_STRING_NOT_NULLABLE`: This is used to `accept any text data but reject null or missing ones` as the value of the response detail specified.

-`ANY_NUMBER_NOT_NULLABLE`: This is used to `accept any numeric data but reject null or missing ones` as the value of the attribute specified.
+`ANY_NUMBER_NOT_NULLABLE`: This is used to `accept any numeric data but reject null or missing ones` as the value of the response detail specified.

-`ANY_INTEGER_NOT_NULLABLE`: This is used to `accept any integer data but reject null or missing ones` as the value of the attribute specified.
+`ANY_INTEGER_NOT_NULLABLE`: This is used to `accept any integer data but reject null or missing ones` as the value of the response detail specified.

-`ANY_FLOATING_NOT_NULLABLE`: This is used to `accept any floating point data but reject null or missing ones` as the value of the attribute specified.
+`ANY_FLOATING_NOT_NULLABLE`: This is used to `accept any floating point data but reject null or missing ones` as the value of the response detail specified.

-`ANY_DATE_NOT_NULLABLE`: This is used to `accept any date data but reject null or missing ones` as the value of the attribute specified.
+`ANY_DATE_NOT_NULLABLE`: This is used to `accept any date data but reject null or missing ones` as the value of the response detail specified.

-`ANY_TIMESTAMP_NOT_NULLABLE`: This is used to `accept any time-stamp data but reject null or missing ones` as the value of the attribute specified.
+`ANY_TIMESTAMP_NOT_NULLABLE`: This is used to `accept any time-stamp data but reject null or missing ones` as the value of the response detail specified.

-`ANY_OBJECT_NOT_NULLABLE`: This is used to `accept any Object data of any type but reject null or missing ones` as the value of the attribute specified.
+`ANY_OBJECT_NOT_NULLABLE`: This is used to `accept any Object data of any type but reject null or missing ones` as the value of the response detail specified.

 ### Dynamic References to Data in Scenario Contexts